prvdmwrong/prvdmwrong/docs/api-reference/core/lifecycles/index.md

 # Lifecycles

-Custom lifecycle events for Prvd 'M Wrong providers.
+APIs for creating custom provider lifecycle events.
 Providers with a lifecycle's specified method will register that lifecycle event.

 <section class="prvdmwrong-api-items">
 <section class="prvdmwrong-api-item">